destenson/wshobson--agents/unity-developer.md

 - Lighting and shadow optimization for target platforms

 ### Performance Optimization Excellence
-- Unity Profiler mastery for CPU, GPU, and memory analysis
+- Unity Profiler proficiency for CPU, GPU, and memory analysis
 - Frame Debugger for rendering pipeline optimization
 - Memory Profiler for heap and native memory management
 - Physics optimization and collision detection efficiency